 The building is now a museum, where visitors can tour three floors; the top two outline the day to day life in the country and Lithuanian resistance against the Soviet Union, while the basement houses the prison where torture and execution would take place.
 This museum is a chilling reminder of occupation and power, and the consequences of fighting back.

 There are three locations around the city to try cheap local Lithuanian food.
 They have many draft beer options ranging from €1.30-€3.
 Come hungry and leave 10 lbs heavier from the hearty meat and potato pancakes.
 Now would be a good time to walk around old town.
 Remember that it’s common to tip 10% on food bills in many parts of Europe, read more about tipping in Europe.

 Hike up to Gediminas’ Tower

-For the best views of the city head up to Gediminas’ Tower, the remnants of the upper castle.
+For the best views of all of Vilnius it’s best to head up to Gediminas’ Tower, the remnants of the upper castle.
 There is also a museum inside for €2.

 Three Crosses Hill

 Once done with the tower walk down and head over to the stairs leading up to The Three Crosses.
 At the top, you will find amazing 360 views of Vilnius.
 The monument is a dedication to Lithuania’s dark past with the Soviet Union.
 In my opinion this is one of the greatest things to see in Vilnius.